 “Some of these calves will come in where they have been going for a month without really good constant feed,” he said.

 “The cows probably dried up by now and weaned their calves.”

 There is also a concern that more cows are not pregnant because fires broke out at the start of the breeding season.
 Producers must make their own management decisions, but they are encouraged to pregnancy check and may decide to cull the mature animals and retain heifers.

 “We will probably end up with a higher percentage of open cows this fall,” Boon said.

 “With the tight supply we will have on feed, there really is not an advantage to keeping a cow that you are not going to get a paycheque out of for two years.”

-The province is in the process of asking the federal government to initiate risk management programs.
+The province is asking the federal government to initiate risk management programs.

 “Both governments are trying their best to get as much within the parameters of the AgriRecovery program that they can.
 The official request will probably go forward next week.”

 Tax deferrals will probably be announced.
 The province has already committed $6 million to replace fencing.